-Choose either the short solid tips, medium spring tips, or the large spring tips according to your dog's coat type.
+These varied tips allow you to choose the most suitable contact tip for your dog's comfort and the effectiveness of the MVP system.
 The contact tips gently rest on the dog's neck.
 Included is a set of conductive tip covers.
 Primarily used when the dog has skin irritation(s) or allergies to metal contact tips.

-NOTE: Can trim the conductive tip covers to size.
-Then the conductive tip covers can be placed over the metal contact tips.
+NOTE: You can trim the conductive tip covers to size.
+Then the conductive tip covers can be placed over the metal spring contact tips.